 All access to Snowflake is through your account name.
 You’ll need it to sign in and it’s part of the URL for browser access.

-The full account name may include region and the cloud platform where your account is hosted.
+The full account name may include the region and the cloud platform hosted by your account.
 Ex. account-name.us-east-2.aws

 Go to the hostname provided by Snowflake for your account.
 The format should be: